41pha1/spicetify-extensions/README.md

 [Romaji Lyrics](https://github.com/41pha1/spicetify-romaji-lyrics) uses a modified version of [hexenq's](https://github.com/hexenq) [Kuroshiro](https://github.com/hexenq/kuroshiro) javascript language library to convert the lyrics client side.

-Be sure to give him some love as well!
+Be sure to give them some love as well!

 ##  More
 🌟 Like it?
 Gimme some love!